Trip created by Craig Little

 Today we ride a loop that takes us inland through pretty little villages and along country lanes, before bringing us back to the fresh coastal air and the colourful seaside town of North Berwick.
 After a delicious lunch at a local seafood specialist, we’ll board a boat that will take us on a cruise out to the Bass Rock.
 This huge lump of volcanic rock has over the years been a hermitage, a castle and a prison, but is now only home to one of the largest colonies of gannets in Scotland.
 We’ll watch them nesting on the cliffs and diving into the sea for food.
 Back on dry land, there is time to explore the town and the fantastic Scottish Seabird Centre before opting to either ride or transfer back to your accommodation for the final evening.
 (B, L, D)

 Enjoy a relaxed breakfast this morning before we’ll visit Tantallon Castle, a 14th-century fortress that was regularly under siege until the 1700s.
-This afternoon we’ll transfer back to Edinburgh Waverly Railway Station where the trip ends.
-(B, L)
+We will then transfer to the golf village of Gullane for tea/coffee and cake before the short transfer back to Edinburgh Waverley Railway Station where the trip ends.
+(B)

 During this trip, we will be based in comfortable small hotels where you can expect a warm Scottish welcome.
 We spend 2 nights in the small town of Peebles, 1 night in Melrose, 1 night in Beal, England and our final 2 nights in Dunbar.